STEAM education

-STEAM Education is a new approach to teaching STEM subjects.
-STEM is an acronym for Science, Technology, Engineering and Math education.
-It is an interdisciplinary approach that helps students succeed in college and in their future careers.
-The focus of a STEM education is hands-on, problem-based learning.
-STEM education is an interdisciplinary and integrated teaching approach that focuses on Science, Technology, Engineering, and Mathematics, with the later addition of Art and Reading, also known as STEAM education.
+STEAM (science, technology, engineering, art, and mathematics) education is an expanded approach to teaching science, technology, engineering, and mathematics (STEM), an interdisciplinary and integrated teaching method for those four subjects.
+STEAM expands on STEM education by including the arts.
 STEAM programs aim to teach students innovation, to think critically, and to use engineering or technology in imaginative designs or creative approaches to real-world problems while building on students' mathematics and science base.

-Education Legislation for STEAM education in the U.S.
+Program examples

-Examples of state-based STEAM programs as guidance or related resources:
+Examples of state-based STEAM programs, guidance or related resources in the United States include: